25 Simple Running Motivation Tips To Get You Moving

 4. Join an Online Running Community

-When I first started to get serious about running, I created a special running Instagram (separate from my personal account) where I would just post about running.
-I also followed a lot of other runners who I thought were inspirational to help myself stay motivated.
+I also followed a lot of other runners who I thought were inspirational to help me stay motivated.
 I would scroll through Instagram and see that the other runners were posting their runs, and it always motivated me to run too.

-I highly recommend joining some sort of running community on social media.
-A few popular options are through Instagram or Facebook Groups.
 Joining these online communities can be very motivating, and you will also make some amazing friends with similar goals through these online forums!

 5. Get Some Awesome Running Gear That Excites You

-The first time I tried running, I wore a baggy cotton t-shirt and some ill-fitting Soffe shorts (huge mistake).
-It was uncomfortable and I also felt self-conscience about how I looked.
-I didn’t believe I was a “real” runner yet, and the awkward clothing choices kind of reinforced that feeling.
+The first time I tried running, I wore a baggy cotton t-shirt and some ill-fitting Soffe shorts (a huge mistake).
+It was uncomfortable and I also felt self-conscious about how I looked.

 Everything changed after I went out and bought some actual running gear.
 I found bright-colored form-fitting moisture-wicking shirts, running leggings, and athletic shorts that were made specifically for running.